Critical period hypothesis: Advantages of bilingual education for children

 It is commonly believed that children are better suited to learning a second language than are adults.
 However, general second-language research has failed to support the critical period hypothesis in its strong form (i.e., the claim that full language acquisition is impossible beyond a certain age).

 According to Linda M. Espinosa, especially in the United States the number of children growing up with a home language that is not English but Spanish is constantly increasing.
 Therefore, these children have to learn the English language before kindergarten as a second language.
-It is better for young children to maintain both their home language and their second language.
-Cultivating their home language, children create their own cultural identity and become aware of their roots.
 This fact leads to the question whether having the ability to speak two languages helps or harms young children.
 Research shows that the acquisition of a second language in early childhood confers several advantages, especially a greater awareness of linguistic structures.
 Furthermore, it is advantageous for young children to grow up bilingually because they do not need to be taught systematically but learn languages intuitively.
 How fast a child can learn a language depends on several personal factors, such as interest and motivation, and their learning environment.
 Communication should be facilitated rather than forcing a child to learn a language with strict rules.
 Education in early childhood can lead to an effective educational achievement for children from various cultural environments.

 Another aspect worth considering is that bilingual children are often doing code switching, which does not mean that the child is not able to separate the languages.
 The reason for code switching is the child's lack of vocabulary in a certain situation.
 The acquisition of a second language in early childhood broadens children's minds and enriches them more than it harms them.
 Thus they are not only able to speak two languages in spite of being very young but they also acquire knowledge about the different cultures and environments.
 It is possible for one language to dominate.
 This depends on how much time is spent on learning each language.

 Evolutionary explanations

-Hurford’s model
+Hurford's model

 In order to provide evidence for the evolutionary functionality of the critical period in language acquisition, Hurford (1991) generated a computer simulation of plausible conditions of evolving generations, based on three central assumptions: